-Within our policy, we recognise there needs to be a degree of flexibility and understanding when responding to each individual situation or incident.
-The triage panel ensures knowledge of the whole child is considered when considering the consequence, appropriate learning opportunities and an opportunity for restorative justice.
-A 'triage panel' is made up of 3 staff members with representations from SLT, inclusion team and general staff body.
+Within our policy, we recognise there needs to be flexibility and understanding when responding to each individual situation or incident.
+Knowledge of the whole child is considered when considering the consequence, appropriate learning opportunities and an opportunity for restorative justice.